Orthopedic Knee Surgeons in Wichita Can Help You Decide and Heal

 What happens if part of my meniscus is removed?

 The meniscus functions as a shock absorber to protect the cartilage within your knee.
-If your meniscus is severely damaged or part of it is removed, this can increase the load placed on the cartilage.
-Over time, this can lead to wear on the cartilage and development of osteoarthritis.
-This is why it is important to consider meniscal repair surgery in some patients and tear patterns.
+If your meniscus is severely damaged or part of it is removed, this will change the way the remaining cartilage in the knee handles weight.
+Over time, this can lead to wear on the remaining cartilage and the development of osteoarthritis, which will lead to even bigger problems with weight-bearing and mobility.

 How do I know what surgery is right for me?